emilsjol/killercoda_tutorial/bandit/step3/step3.md

     query = "SELECT * FROM car_models WHERE automaker = '%s'" % brand # nosec
 ```

+Then, run Bandit again against that file with `bandit bad_sql.py`{{exec}}, and observe the new output.

 If you have implemented your changes correctly, Bandit should not flag the SQL query as an issue anymore!

+You will be able to go to the next step of the tutorial when you have successfully implemented this change.